1902 State Landau

 It is a postilion landau, drawn by six horses under the control of three postilions, with no provision for a coachman.
 It is normally used with the top lowered, giving spectators a better view of passengers than provided by closed coaches and other vehicles; a closed coach is used if the weather is unsuitable, rather than raising the top.

 Use

 The 1902 State Landau is owned by the United Kingdom and set aside for the monarch's use within Britain.

-This carriage carries the monarch in processions at times of national celebration, and official reception of a visiting head of state.

 In the past, the monarch has provided the landau to carry the heir apparent and his bride after their marriage.

-The largest and most splendid horse-drawn carriage—not coach—used by The Queen, it was built by Hooper in 1902 for the Coronation of Edward VII and Alexandra and given extra interior space.
+The largest and most splendid horse-drawn carriage—not coach—used by the sovereign, it was built by Hooper in 1902 for the Coronation of Edward VII and Alexandra and given extra interior space.

 Inclement weather

 If rain threatens, the Irish State Coach replaces it.
-The 1762 Gold State Coach, sometimes referred to as the coronation coach, is the primary transport for high ceremonial events directly relating to the reigning monarch, but is reputed to be uncomfortable for passengers.

 Contemporary description

 This description was published in 1903 by Walter Gilbey, founder and chairman of the London Cart Horse Parade Society and president of the Royal Agricultural Society.